-- 2. We have applied a common standard to all applications.
+2. We have applied a common standard to all applications.
 Our arrangements have enabled Panel members to work in pairs with a number of different colleagues.
-We have sought to reinforce consistency in marking by benchmarking; by grading in a number of differently composed pairs (rather than dividing the Panel into five fixed pairs); by seeking to involve a further Panel member in any interview; and by ensuring that all cases are moderated by the full Panel, both at the pre-interview stage and in deciding the final recommendation. - 3.
-We believe that the procedures we have adopted have provided a fair and even-handed consideration of all applicants and that Panel members share a common view of the standard applicants must attain.
+We have sought to reinforce consistency in marking by benchmarking; by grading in several differently composed pairs; by seeking to involve a further Panel member in any interview; and by ensuring that all cases are moderated by the full Panel, both at the pre-interview stage and in deciding the final recommendation.

+3. We believe that the procedures we have adopted have provided a fair and even-handed consideration of all applicants and that Panel members share a common view of the standard applicants must attain.
 Inevitably, at the margins there are some fine distinctions to be made.
-In many applications the interview was particularly helpful, especially in providing evidence in relation to diversity. - 4.
-At our final moderation meeting, we re-examined as a full Panel the conclusions of the interviewing pairs on each interviewed applicant, where necessary revisiting the views of the grading pair or of the Panel itself at pre-interview moderation.
-We collectively settled, confirmed or modified the scores received by the applicant, consulting the interview record, assessments and other documentation as appropriate.
+In many applications the interview was particularly helpful, especially in providing evidence in relation to diversity.

+4. At our final moderation meeting, we re-examined as a full Panel the conclusions of the interviewing pairs on each interviewed applicant, where necessary revisiting the views of the grading pair or of the Panel itself at pre-interview moderation.
+We collectively settled, confirmed or modified the scores awarded to the applicant, consulting the interview record, assessments and other documentation as appropriate.